History of the New York Mets: 2015 season: N.L. Pennant Champions

 With a 13–3 start, the Mets had their best start in franchise history (tied with 1986).
 In April, they won 11 in a row for the first time since 1990, and swept a 10-game homestand.
 The Mets played .500 ball until the trade deadline.
 On July 31, the Mets acquired all star outfielder Yoenis Céspedes who provided them with an undeniable spark.
 The Mets won the National League East Division title for the first time since 2006 after a 10–2 win against Cincinnati on September 26.
 They advanced to the NLDS to face the Los Angeles, winning in five games.
 They were carried by 2nd baseman Daniel Murphy who homered three times in the series.
 They then swept the Chicago Cubs in the NLCS led by NLCS MVP Daniel Murphy, who batted .529 in the series and homered in each of the four games bringing a consecutive post game home run streak to six games, an MLB postseason record (Murphy homered a total of seven times in the two series).

-In the World Series, they were defeated by the Kansas City Royals in five games.
+In the World Series, the only World Series appearance by a New York City team during the 2010s decade, they were defeated by the Kansas City Royals in five games, making the decade the first since the 1910s that a team from New York City failed to win a World Series.